Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • roulette;

-The list may vary depending on the type of base and the preparatory process.
+The list may vary depending on the type of base and the preparatory work process.

 Construction technology

-Construction technology- a set of measures aimed at creating a structure that meets the requirements of the selected type of structure.
-Construction as a whole is a series of sequential operations.
+Construction technology– a set of measures aimed at creating a structure that meets the requirements of the selected type of structure.
+Construction as a whole consists of several sequential operations.

-First of all, this is the preparation of the site.
-The selected place is cleaned of grass, small shrubs, stumps, and a 10 cm layer of soil, carefully leveled.
-It is important to place the foundation on a flat surface to avoid further skewing of the structure.
+First of all, this is preparation of the site.
+The selected area is cleared of grass, small bushes, stumps, and a 10 cm layer of soil and carefully leveled.
+It is important to place the foundation on a flat surface to avoid further distortion of the structure.

 Slab foundation